CodeMonk6/ADRD/README.md

 with the mechanistic spine `APOE4 → lipid transport → microglial lipid-droplet state →
 inflammatory signaling → tau propagation → neurodegeneration`.

+> **Status:** runs end-to-end on the full Docker stack, grounded in real Alzheimer's genetic
+> associations from Open Targets.
+The flagship workflow produces causal-gated, citation-verified
+> hypotheses with executable experiment plans, every step traceable and gated for expert sign-off.

 ---

 ## What makes it different